click to go to

 6. It’s important to balance your role as a parent who is informed and has insight to offer with the need of your child to feel knowledgeable and understood.
 So, listen honestly and research new information together if you need to resolve a question or an issue.

 7. Be willing to take a break.
 These conversations aren’t always easy.
-The moment you feel like the conversation is going off the rails, propose a pause in the conversation and why.
+The moment you feel like the conversation is going off the rails, propose a pause in the conversation and ask why.
 “I’m starting to feel like this conversation has taken a turn towards an argument.
 I’m sorry if I’ve contributed to that, but I think we should take a break and come back to this conversation when we’ve cooled down a bit.
 This conversation means a lot to me.
 Are you okay with that?”
 You can also introduce the idea of a code word when conflict starts in a conversation.
 One family uses “pickle” so that when things start getting heated or stalled.
 When things get heated, either person can say “pickle” to stop or take a break.
 Others use “oops/ouch” language, where anyone can say “oops” (or apologize) when something comes across wrong or if they misspoke, or say “ouch” when they feel hurt by something said.
 Whatever you choose, this can help your conversations to stay on the rails rather than escalate.

 Ready to have that talk?